 Morris Brown AME Church continues to build on the tradition of its founders in service to the present age.
 The church offers a wide spectrum of ministries geared to reach the entire community.
 The church co-sponsors an apartment complex for those of modest means and sponsors a community development corporation.
 The church is also an active voice of advocacy in the Charleston area with its annual support of the Nehemiah Action Assembly and ongoing support of the work of the Charleston Area Justice Ministry.

 The past few years have brought an expansion of activities in the church family to emphasize Christianity as a joyous way of life and not just a Sunday affair.
 Midday Bible Study has been added for those who work downtown and for seniors who are wary of venturing out at night.
 A monthly “Book Brunch” allows members and guests to gather for food and discussion of contemporary literature.
-Monthly Spiritual Enrichment Seminars allow time for learning and fellowship.
-The Combined Choir, Gospel Choir, Young Adult Choir, Men’s Choir, Voices of Promise (Youth Choir), Generation of Praise, Sunbeam Choir, Praise Dance Troupe, Mime Ministry and instrumental ensemble enhance worship in joyful ways.
-New ministries started under former pastor Dr. Charles R. Watkins, Jr. include the Joshua Generation, the Young Women of Elegance (YMOE), and the Young Men of Distinction (YMOD).
+The Combined Choir, Mass Choir, Men’s Choir, Voices of Promise (Youth Choir), Generation of Praise, Praise Dance Ministry, Mime Ministry and instrumental ensemble enhance worship in joyful ways.

 We encourage you to visit Morris Brown and to consider membership if you’re seeking a church home.
 You’ll find a caring congregation that cherishes its traditions, but is also committed to contemporary Christian witness.